Bridgerweight: History

-As of January 2023, none of the other major sanctioning organizations (WBA, IBF, WBO) have adopted the new weight class.
+Reception

 Editor-in-chief of The Ring, Doug Fischer, said in November 2020 when asked if the magazine would recognise the new weight class that "I’ll pose (the question) to the Ring Ratings Panel.
 For the time being, however, the answer is no. It’s brand new and the WBC has yet to arrange a bout for their inaugural title.
 But if the WBC is able to put together a credible top 10-25 of small heavyweights that are cool with being ranked as ‘Bridgerweights’ and if the concept catches on with the other major sanctioning organizations, who knows?
-Maybe we’ll have to recognize it.”.
+Maybe we’ll have to recognize it.”
 Deontay Wilder, who has fought within the bridgerweight limits for much of his career, said that he was not interested in fighting at the weight.

-The IBA, a lightly-regarded minor sanctioning organization, has a similar weight class named super cruiserweight for boxers weighing between 190 lb and 210 lb.
+As of December 2023, the International Boxing Federation and World Boxing Organization have not adopted the new weight class.
+The International Boxing Association, a lightly-regarded minor sanctioning organization, has a similar weight class named super cruiserweight for boxers weighing between 190 lb and 210 lb.